gschmutz/kafka-workshop/10-faas-and-kafka-with-nuclio/README.md

 For the creation of the serverless function, we will use the [Nuclio GUI](http://dataplatform:8070).

-## Setup

-### Creating the necessary Kafka Topics
+## Create the necessary Kafka Topics

-Let's create the necessary 3 topics, if they no longer exist:
+Let's create the 3 Kafka topics used by the Sales Data Generator, if they no longer exist from workshop [Getting Started with Apache Kafka](https://github.com/gschmutz/kafka-workshop/tree/master/02-working-with-kafka-broker):

 ```bash
 docker exec -ti kafka-1 kafka-topics --create --bootstrap-server kafka-1:19092 --topic demo.products --replication-factor 3 --partitions 8